Caryota obtusa

 Special Interest

 This palm’s juicy lush look is an absolute must-have when creating a tropical garden in a temperate climate.
-Mix it with other broad-leafed flowering plants like cannas, hedychiums, philodendrons, or monsteras.
+Mix it with other broad-leafed plants like cannas, hedychiums, philodendrons, or monsteras.